Local Minima Structures in Gaussian Mixture Models: Introduction

-In this paper, we consider the problem of estimating the component centers of GMMs with a general number of equally weighted components, and aim to understand the structures of the local minima of the population negative likelihood function when fitting a mixture of $\kfit$ Gaussians to a true mixture of $\ktrue$ Gaussians.
-We prove that \emph{all} local minima $\bbeta=(\bbeta_{1},\ldots,\bbeta_{\kfit})$ share the same form of structure that partially identifies the component centers $\bbetastar=(\bbetastar_{1},\ldots,\bbetastar_{\ktrue})$ of the true mixture.
-Specifically, each local minimum only involves two types of configurations: either several fitted centers $\{\bbeta_{i}\}$ are close to a single true center $\bbetastar_{s}$, or a single fitted center $\bbeta_{i}$ is close to the mean of several true centers $\{\bbetastar_{s}\}$; moreover, these configurations involve disjoint sets of centers.
-This result remains valid even even when the number $\kfit$ of centers is mis-specified and different from the number $\ktrue$ of the true centers.
+We consider the problem of estimating the component means of a GMM with a general number of equally weighted components.
+Suppose that one fits a mixture of $\kfit$ Gaussians with means $\B=(\bbeta_{1},\ldots,\bbeta_{\kfit})$ to data generated by a true mixture of $\ktrue$ Gaussians with true means $\bThetastar=(\bthetastar_{1},\ldots,\bthetastar_{\ktrue})$.
+We investigate the structures of the local minima of the negative log-likelihood function in the population limit (i.e., the sample size $n \to \infty$).

+Our main contribution is a proof that \emph{all} local minima $\B$ of the negative likelihood share a similar structure that partially identifies the means $\bThetastar$ of the true mixture model.
+Specifically, each local minimum only involves two types of sub-configurations: either a single estimated center $\bbeta_{i}$ is close to the average of several true component means $\{\bthetastar_{s}\}$, or several estimated centers $\{\bbeta_{i}\}$ are close to a single true center $\bthetastar_{s}$.
+Moreover, these sub-configurations involve disjoint sets of estimates and component means.
+Notably, this result holds even when the number of components in the fitting model, $\kfit$, is different from the number of components in the true model, $\ktrue$.